 Web design is more than making great websites

-Like so many occupations, web design involves a wide-range of skills.
+Like so many occupations, there are a wide-range of skills needed for a web designer.
 Like the visual language of design, where typography, color, and use of space come together in an engaging equilibrium.
 You should be fluent in the guiding principles that make for effective and aesthetically compelling work.

 Skills like communication, perseverance, and patience will make you a better designer and human.
 Managing client feedback well is good practice for keeping your cool when your sister critiques your parallel parking.
 Being a good designer also means being a good person.
 But not necessarily a good driver — sorry.